Stabilizing Bandits using Regularization: Precise Regret and A Quantitative Central Limit Theorem: Introduction

 In many applications, regret minimization alone is insufficient.
-Practitioners often require reliable statistical inference on the underlying reward distributions, such as confidence intervals or hypothesis tests.
-Adaptive data collection induces dependencies that violate classical i.i.d. assumptions, causing naive estimators to be biased \citep{nie2018why,shin2021bias} and normality based uncertainty quantification procedures to be invalid~\citep{deshpande2020accurateinferenceadaptivelinear, zhang2020inference}.
-Recent works have addressed inference under adaptivity using stabilized weighting~\citep{hadad2021confidenceintervalspolicyevaluation,lin2025semiparametric}, online debiasing techniques \citep{deshpande2020accurateinferenceadaptivelinear,khamaru2025near,ying2023adaptive}, stability based on number of arm pulls~\citep{khamaru2024inference} or martingale based corrections~\citep{waudbysmith2022estimatingmeansboundedrandom}.
+Practitioners often require reliable statistical inference about the underlying reward distributions---for instance, confidence intervals or hypothesis tests.
+Adaptive data collection induces dependencies that violate classical i.i.d. assumptions, causing naive estimators to be biased~\citep{nie2018why,shin2021bias} and normality-based uncertainty-quantification procedures to be invalid~\citep{zhang2020inference,praharaj2025instability,han2026thompson}.
+Recent work has addressed inference under adaptivity using stabilized weighting~\citep{hadad2021confidenceintervalspolicyevaluation,lin2025semiparametric,guo2025statistical}, online debiasing techniques~\citep{deshpande2020accurate,khamaru2025near,ying2023adaptive}, stability based on the number of arm pulls~\citep{han2024ucb,fan2025statistical,praharaj2025avoiding,halder2025stable,yan2026optimism}, or martingale-based corrections~\citep{waudbysmith2022estimatingmeansboundedrandom,abbasi2011improved}.
 While effective for inference, these approaches break down under corrupted feedback~\citep{jun2018adversarialattacksstochasticbandits}.
-Robustness to reward corruption is an increasingly important consideration in practice, where feedback may be unreliable due to logging errors, delayed observations, or strategic manipulation.
-Existing work on stochastic bandits with adversarial corruption primarily focuses on regret guarantees \citep{lykouris2018stochasticbanditsrobustadversarial,gupta2019better}, leaving open whether adaptive algorithms can simultaneously support meaningful statistical inference and robustness to corruption.
+Robustness to reward corruption is an increasingly important consideration in practice, where feedback may be unreliable owing to logging errors, delayed observations, or strategic manipulation.
+Existing work on stochastic bandits with adversarial corruption has focused primarily on regret guarantees~\citep{lykouris2018stochasticbanditsrobustadversarial,gupta2019better}, leaving open the question of whether adaptive algorithms can simultaneously support valid statistical inference and robustness to corruption.

-In this paper, we demonstrate that an appropriate Mirror map and Regularizer in a Stochastic Mirror Descent (SMD) formulation inspired by the EXP3~\citep{Auer1995Gambling} algorithm induces controlled temporal variation in the sampling distribution of each arm.
-This `stability' plays a central role in enabling reliable statistical inference under adaptive sampling.
-We also point out that stability remains valid and thus inference can be done in the presence of adversarial corruption without substantially compromising regret.
+In this paper, we show that an appropriate mirror map and regularizer in a stochastic mirror descent (SMD) formulation inspired by the EXP3 algorithm~\citep{Auer1995Gambling} induce controlled temporal variation in the sampling distribution of each arm.
+This \emph{stability} plays a central role in enabling reliable statistical inference under adaptive sampling.
+We further show that this stability persists under adversarial corruption, so that valid inference remains possible without substantially compromising regret.